Manifolds counting and class field towers: Introduction

 Before describing the method of proof, let us put our main result in a more general perspective.
 In \cite{BGLM} the rate of growth of $\mathrm{TFL}_H(x)$ was determined for $H = \SO(n,1)$, $n\ge4$; it is super-exponential.
-The lower bound there is already obtained by considering a suitable single lattice in $\SO(n,1)$ and its finite index subgroups.
+The lower bound there is already obtained by considering a suitable fixed lattice in $\SO(n,1)$ and its finite index subgroups.
 The upper bound is proved by geometric methods.
 These geometric methods were extended in \cite{G1} and \cite{G2} to more general semisimple groups.
 In \cite{BGLS} a very precise super-exponential estimate for $\mathrm{AL}_H(x)$ is given for $H = \SL_2(\R)$.
 There again the full rate of growth is already obtained by considering the finite index subgroups of a single lattice.
 Moreover, in \cite{GLP} and \cite{LN} (see also \cite{GLNP}) precise asymptotic estimates were given for the growth rate of the number of congruence subgroups in a fixed lattice $\Lambda$ in $H$.
 (Some of the results there are conditional on the GRH).
-That rate of growth turns out to depend only on $H$ and not on $\Lambda$.
+The rate of growth turns out to depend only on $H$ and not on $\Lambda$.
 All this suggested that the rate of growth of the finite index subgroups within one lattice is the main contribution to $\mathrm{L}_H(x)$.
 This led to the conjecture mentioned above.
 Moreover, in \cite{B} it is shown that the growth rate of the {\it maximal} arithmetic lattices in $H$ is very small.
-This gave a further support to the conjecture.
-In \cite{BL2} we will show that the conjecture is essentially true for non-uniform lattices but Theorem \ref{theorem} here shows, somewhat surprisingly, that it is not true in general.
-In fact, we discover here a new phenomenon: the main contribution to the growth of uniform lattices in $H$ does not come from subgroups of a single lattice.
-As it will be explained below, it comes from a ``diagonal counting'' when we run through different arithmetic groups $\Gamma_i$ defined over number fields $k_i$ of different degrees $d_i$, and for each $\Gamma_i$ we count some of its subgroups.
-The difference between the uniform and non-uniform cases relies on the fact that all non-uniform lattices in $H$ are defined over number fields of a bounded degree over $\Q$.
-On the other hand, uniform lattices may come from number fields $k_i$ of arbitrarily large degrees, i.e., $d_i\to\infty$.
+This provided more evidence in favor of the conjecture.
+Recently A.~Salehi Golsefidy~\cite{Sa} showed that indeed in simple Lie groups over local fields of positive characteristic, the total growth of lattices is of the same growth type as the subgroup growth of a single lattice.